ThinkUKnow for parents, carers and teachers

 ThinkUKnow for students

 ThinkUKnow cyber safety sessions for students are available in schools to provide students with important cyber safety education.
-ThinkUKnow youth sessions are delivered by all State and Territory police and cater for Kindergarten to Grade 12.
+ThinkUKnow youth sessions are delivered by all state and territory police and cater for Kindergarten to Grade 12.

+The ThinkUknow program for students is designed to educate and promote cyber safety.
 The adult and youth presentations have been designed to align to ensure adults receive complementary information to assist them in communicating with children and young people about the technology they use.